luismasuelli/y402/ts/README.md

 # y402

-A JavaScript implementation of the X402 (with extension features called Y402).
+A TypeScript implementation of the X402 (with extension features called Y402).
 A description of y402 is given in the main README.md file in the repository.

 ## Install